sam-pop/groupGenerator/README.md

 # groupGenerator

-Simple node tool that divides students into (selected size) groups randomly.
+Simple node tool that divides students into groups randomly.

 ## How to use